 Think about how much stress you feel in the morning trying to get ready and out the door for work, school, or some other obligation.
 Make your morning tasks less stressful by preparing the night before.
 Choose the clothes you want to wear.
 Get your breakfast lined up.
 Put everything you need to take with you in the car.

 26. Get your car cleaned.

 Are you riding around in a trash mobile?
 Is your car filled with fast food containers, old papers, coffee cups, and part of your wardrobe?
 Clean out your car and get the interior and exterior cleaned.

 27. Hire a housekeeper.

-We all need help and support when going through a difficult time or trying to move our lives forward in a positive direction.
+We all need help and support when trying to move our lives forward in a positive direction.
 Don't try to solve complicated life challenges on your own.
-Find a professional you can trust to help you.
+Find a professional coach you can trust to help you.

 If you're trying to be Super Mom or Super Dad, in addition to being Employee of the Year and winning Yard of the Month, perhaps you're overextending yourself.
 Delegate some of your chores to your kids, your co-workers, or other people in your life.

 Do you love them?
 Are they wildly expensive?
 Do you have the money?
 You only live once.
 Buy them!!